Building And Pest Inspection

 Obviously, the main thing most customers want to know is the price.
 The price for a building and pest inspection will vary a lot from company to company.

-As mentioned earlier a professional building and pest inspection are crucial for anyone wanting to purchase a home.
+As mentioned earlier a full professional inspection of a home for termites and it’s structural integrity is crucial for anyone wanting to purchase a home.
 Don’t risk it to an inexperienced company.

 The saying goes you only get what you pay for, and unfortunately, that is certainly the case with termite inspections.